ANSSI-FR/AD-control-paths/README.md

 The default output directory is `out` and contains the following generated files:

     ./out
-       |- *.json         # JSON files containing a graph that can then be visualized as SVG
+       |- *.json         # JSON files containing a graph that can then be visualized
        |- *_nodes.txt    # Lists of nodes existing in the above graphs
        \- *_paths.txt    # Lists of paths existing in the above graphs